Fun Things to Do With Kids—Whether You're a Mom, Dad, Aunt, or Uncle

 Important Points About Salt Dough Ornaments

-- All you'll need for this recipe is 2 cups flour, 1 cup salt and 1 cup water (mix them all up in a bowl).
+- The ingredients for this concoction is fairly simple and consist of 2 cups flour, 1 cup salt and 1 cup water.
+Put the dry ingredients in a bowl and mix.

-- Slowly add water while stirring until dough forms.
+- Slowly add water while stirring until the dough forms into a clay-like material.

 - Roll or form dough to desired thickness, shape and size.

-- Cookie cutters with inside textures or designs can also be used.
+- Cookie cutters with inside textures or designs can also be used or you can just make shapes with your own two hands.

-- Don't forget to poke holes in dough with a straw or place wire loops in them for hanging.
+- Don't forget to poke holes in dough with a straw or place wire loops in them for hanging, otherwise you won't be able to put them on your tree.

 - Bake low and long (no higher than 200 degrees for 2-4 hours, depending on thickness).
 When shapes are rock hard, they are ready.